MisterXY89/textAnalysis/README.md

-# german news text mining and analysis
+# German news text mining and analysis

 Some work in progress playground for text mining and analysis techniques applied to the German language.